manzolo/multipass-postgresdb/README.md

-# Multipass postgress db VM
+# Multipass postgres db VM
 This project help to create an instance of postgres db (with pgadmin) in a multipass vm
 ## Install VM
 ### Set parameters: